Cilantro: Love It Or Hate It, And How To Grow It

 When adding this photograph (below) of the little yellow egg, I remembered a story that unfolded while working at the Olney Farmers’ and Artists’ Market, in Olney, Maryland.
 Years ago, a young child and his father came to shop for plants at my booth.
 As they looked over the herbs on the table in front of me, we talked about the black swallowtail caterpillar’s appetite for parsley, cilantro, and dill.

-I explained that, after landing on an appropriate plant, female butterflies laid eggs, which hatched into “very hungry caterpillars” (as in Eric Carle’s children’s picture book, The Very Hungry Caterpillar).
+I explained that, after landing on an appropriate plant, female butterflies laid eggs, which hatched into “very hungry caterpillars” (as in Eric Carle’s children’s classic, The Very Hungry Caterpillar).
 And then, when they were big enough, they pupated in chrysalises, where the caterpillars transformed into butterflies.

 At the precise moment I had finished the “lesson”, a female black swallowtail butterfly landed on a parsley plant, in front of the little boy, right at eye-level!
 He was spellbound, and we all had a good laugh as I turned over the leaf and pointed out the egg.
 “See?” (***Update***: This section added April 11, 2020.)